 Self-sufficiency – we would love to reach the stage where we are no longer dependant on start up money and one off donations from outside the church family for our regular costs.
 In addition to this, there are a number of longer term areas of growth that we would like to work towards:

-Staff – we would love to be able to pay our staff (Carl – our pastor is not paid by Trinity) and Chris (our full-time worker).
-Longer term, it would be wonderful to employ more staff as the church grows, to enable existing ministry to be carried out more efficiently (some admin support, a women’s worker) or to reach different groups of people more effectively (international students worker, youth and families worker).
+Staff – we would love to be able to pay our staff (Carl – our pastor is not paid by Trinity) and Tom (our full-time worker).
+Longer term, it would be wonderful to employ more staff as the church grows, to enable existing ministry to be carried out more efficiently (perhaps with some admin support, a women’s worker) or to reach different groups of people more effectively (for example, by employing an international students worker, or a youth and families worker).

 AMiE – Trinity Church is part of an organisation called AMiE (Anglican Mission in England), which provides oversight and support for Anglican churches who for whatever reason exist outside of the Church of England.
-As part of our partnership with them, we should give between 2-5% of our income to help them support struggling churches and to establish new ones.
+As part of our partnership with them, we would like to give between 2-5% of our income to help them support struggling churches and to establish new ones.

 Planting – local churches are vital in God’s plan to advance the gospel, and Bristol needs many, many more!
 Long term, we would love to be able to plant a new congregation elsewhere in Bristol to enable more people to hear about the Lord Jesus.